navidrome/website/content/en/docs/Usage/security.md

 To protect against brute-force attacks, Navidrome is configured by default with a login rate limiter, It uses a [Sliding Window](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/#slidingwindowstotherescue) algorithm to block too many consecutive login attempts.
+It is enabled by default and you don't need to do anything.
-This can be configured using the flags `AuthRequestLimit` and `AuthWindowLength` and can be disabled by setting `AuthRequestLimit` to `0`, though it is not recommended.
+The rate limiter can be fine tuned using the flags `AuthRequestLimit` and `AuthWindowLength` and can be disabled by setting `AuthRequestLimit` to `0`, though it is not recommended.